bigbio/quantms/docs/identification.rst

 After the re-scoring of the peptide identification and combination of the results from multiple search engines (if multiple search engines are allowed), quantms allows the fdr calculation steps (read more in :doc:`fdr`) and optionally the modification sites localization (read more in :doc:`modlocal`).
+The final results are exported in idXML and csv formats (compatible with Parquet).

 References
 ---------------------------